 David has long been attracted to various aerial pursuits – flying for the Indianapolis Colts football team and founding a company called HeliNet – providing nationwide helicopter rental software – as David calls that business, “a travel agency for helicopters”.
 And he also provided aerial support for numerous films including Basic Instinct, Thelma and Louise and So I Married an Ax Murderer.
 And he was involved in providing the early car cameras inside the NASCAR race cars.

-Perhaps most notably, David was the founder of Wine.com – he registered the domain in 1995 and sold the site he developed over the ensuing years in 1999.
+Perhaps most notably, David was the owner of the Wine.com domain – he registered the domain in 1995 and later sold the domain name in 1999.
 He partnered with fulfillment company and wine distributors Taylor & Norton Wine Merchants and sold wine through the website.
-Wine.com also provided one of the first Internet presences for many winery websites in the mid to late 1990’s.
+Wine.com and also provided one of the first Internet presences for many winery websites in the mid to late 1990’s.
 David created a wine.com/winery URL for numerous mostly Napa and Sonoma based wineries before they owned domain names and maintained their own websites.

 The pivotal point that allowed Wine.com to really excel and gain exposure was through the old browser Netscape.
 David noticed a number of prominent websites at the time (such as ABC studios) were embedded as bookmarks in the Netscape browser.
 David wanted to have Wine.com gain this prominent exposure so he reached out to Netscape – and after agreeing to meet with him, he drove down to their headquarters, located in Mountain View at the time.
 David brought wine of course to help woo them – he met with their engineers and soon after, Wine.com was one of Netscape’s bookmark selections.

 And David still has the original server he built and ran this site on – contained in an old-school wooden case.